- Data sources and screenshots for Hawaii

 When Hawaii reports no data, several days of data, or unusual data (such as decreases in values that should increase), our volunteers note it here on the date the anomaly occurred.
 We also note here changes in our own methodology that affect the data.

 Hawaii’s data is on a 1 day lag in our timeseries due to consistently updating after 7:30 pm Eastern Time, when we publish our daily update.

 On February 2, 2021, Hawaii's Total PCR Tests (Test Encounters) decreased by more than 15,000 and Positive PCR Tests (specimens) decreased by more than 150 without explanation.

 On January 26, 2021, Hawaii reported 60 Deaths (confirmed + probable), the many of which may be due to a death record review.
 As a result, not all new deaths reported on January 26, 2021 may have been reported in the previous 24 hour period.

 On December 25, 2020, Hawaii’s Total PCR tests (test encounters) decreased by 6184 without explanation.

 On November 10, 2020, we switched the source for Hawaii’s Currently Hospitalized to the Hawaii Emergency Management Agency’s COVID-19 dashboard.
 As a result, current hospitalizations decreased by 14.

 On November 6, 2020, Hawaii removed the Recovered metric from their dashboards.
-Due to this we cannot continue reporting Recovered, however the time series for this metric is available in the historical data, and our data downloads.
+Due to this we cannot continue reporting Recovered, but the time series for this metric is available in the historical data and in our data downloads.

 As of October 9, 2020, Hawaii’s total test results are drawn from our